Abeyadana Temple: History

-A local legend states that the temple was built at the place where Kyanzittha's queen Abeyadana waited for him.
+A local legend states that the temple was built at the place where Abeyadana waited for Kyanzittha.
 According to G.H.
 Luce and Ba Shin, Abeyadana came from the Pattikera kingdom located in the eastern part of the Indian subcontinent (around present-day Comilla District in Bangladesh).
 The murals in the temple are of east Indian (Pala) style, and were probably created by artists from eastern India.